Discreete-Linux/discreete-linux-build/README.md

 ## Building VeraCrypt from Source

+For verifying the Veracrypt sources, you need the PGP key called "VeraCrypt Team <veracrypt@idrix.fr>" with Key-ID 0x54DDD393.

-1. Get VeraCrypt Linux Sources and the signature from https://veracrypt.codeplex.com/ and be sure to verify the signature!
+1. Get VeraCrypt Linux Sources and the signature from https://veracrypt.codeplex.com/
+2. Verify the signature like `gpg --verify VeraCrypt_1.19_Source.tar.gz.sig VeraCrypt_1.19_Source.tar.gz`
-2. Unpack the sources
+3. Unpack the sources
-3. Install build requirements with
+4. Install build requirements with
 `apt-get install make gcc g++ nasm libfuse-dev makeself libwxgtk3.0-dev pkg-config`
-4. `cd` to the source dir and run `make`
+5. `cd` to the source dir and run `make`

 ## Building the kernel image